snap-blocks/snapblocks/README.md

 ## NPM

-The `snapblocks` package will be published on NPM, and you can use it with browserify and other bundlers, if you're into that sort of thing.
+The `snapblocks` package is published on NPM, and you can use it with browserify and other bundlers, if you're into that sort of thing.

 Once you've got browserify set up to build a client-side bundle from your app code, you can just add `snapblocks` to your dependencies, and everything